Table of Contents

 At The Fertility Center Mexico, fertility treatments such as IVF and IUI are 70% cheaper than in the US!

 If you are struggling with secondary infertility and dream of adding another member to your family, our staff is here to support you.
-Our fertility specialists are ready for your visit and will stay with you in every part of your journey.
+Our Fertility Clinic Tijuana are ready for your visit and will stay with you in every part of your journey.
 Contact us to schedule an appointment today!

 Gynecology, Obstetrics and Biology of Human Reproduction Surgeon at the Autonomous University of Guadalajara, specialist Biologist of Human Reproduction by the Mexican Institute of Infertility.